Tax bills sent in December 2022 will be based on the assessment data collected, used and supported by the current Town Assessor.

 - Residents in the Morland Rd area = Thursdays (recycling every other week)

-- Residents in the rest of southside area = Mondays (recycling every other week)
+- Residents in the rest of southside and arboretum area = Mondays (recycling every other week)

 City of Madison ordinance requires that collection carts are not placed out for pickup more than 12 hours before the day of collection.